- 1 Article Summary: Moving to Canada from UK

 For the official list of recognised schemes, review the HMRC overseas pensions QROPS list.

-Wealth Management Canada: Expert Financial Planning for UK Nationals
+Financial & Wealth Management in Canada for UK Nationals

 Effective wealth management in Canada is about more than investment — it’s about structuring your global assets to work together.
 UK nationals relocating to Canada face unique challenges, from dual taxation to differing pension and inheritance tax rules.